 Mr. Bahi Ladgham, the former Prime Minister of Tunisia, returned to Jordan on Monday (November?

-Mr. Bahi Ladgham, the former Prime Minister of Tunisia, returned to Jordan on Monday (November the 16th) to resume his mission as chairman of the Arab Committee charged with reconciling the Jordan Government and the Palestine resistance movement.
+Background: Mr. Bahi Ladgham, the former Prime Minister of Tunisia, returned to Jordan on Monday (November the 16th) to resume his mission as chairman of the Arab Committee charged with reconciling the Jordan Government and the Palestine resistance movement.

 He was met at the airport by the Jordan Prime Minister Mr. Wasfi Tell, representatives of the committee, and truce observers.